 Although arbitration may not be right for everyone and has a few drawbacks, it is clear that in most instances, arbitration provides many advantages over traditional litigation.
+Here are the many benefits of arbitration.

 By Charles F. Vuotto, Jr., Family Lawyer